Introducing a fully columnar join engine for Siren

 Today we’re very excited to release our latest benchmark of Federate 27.4 – a major upgrade now employing a fully vectorized processing engine capable of joining datasets in the 10+ B range at interactive speed.

 Columnar data processing allows batch processing and results in higher CPU efficiency.
 See the whitepaper for details

 If you have time for a single takeaway let it be this one: the new Siren engine is basically twice as fast and thrives on Billion+ datasets.

-In the following graph the speed comparison on datasets of 150 Million, 1 Billion (just getting started!) and 2 Billion records
+The following graph shows the speed comparison between datasets of 350 Million, 2 Billion (just getting started!) and 4 Billion records:

 Also, the new engine sports an impressive “quasi linear” scalability with respect to the number of users and the size of the cluster.